o1-labs/rfcs/00xx-account-deletion.md

 compute the new fill frontier.

-Let us start with a tree where the leaves are `[a, b, c, d, e, f, X, X]`: the O-indexed fill frontier is 5, and the free list is empty.
+Let us start with a tree where the leaves are `[a, b, c, d, e, f, X, X]`: the fill frontier is 5, and the free list is empty.
 ```
 [a, b, c, d, e, f, X, X]  l = []   i = 5
 delete(d)